Publications

 PICA Staff Report on QCMR

-The fourth quarter FY12 QCMR projects General Fund revenues at $3.54 billion, $19.5 million above the Five-Year Plan, with obligations now $8.1 million higher than projected.
-The final year-end fund balance is estimated at $70.2 million, reflecting improved financial performance.
+The first quarter FY16 QCMR projects General Fund revenues at $3.93 billion, $24.0 million above the Five-Year Plan, while obligations have risen to $4.02 billion, $23.3 million higher than projected.
+The year-end fund balance is projected at $82.2 million, $12.9 million above the Five-Year Plan estimate.

 PICA Reports on Philadelphia's Financial Reports